23004513/AOA-Java-M15/EX NO 5B - Topological Sort - Khan's Algorithm.md

 <img width="341" height="363" alt="image" src="https://github.com/user-attachments/assets/f0355541-4f66-49da-bcd3-171a799a7c1f" />

 ## Algorithm
-1. Start and read the number of tasks n and dependency pairs.
+1.Start and read the number of tasks n and dependency pairs.

 2.Build a directed graph using an adjacency list and compute the indegree of each node.